Nosaiii/simple-java-orm/README.md

 ```

 ### Set up relationships
-Now to map your relationship between models, you will have to define them in your model class.
+In order to map your relationship between models, you will have to define them in your model class.
 It is a matter of returning the result of the relationship of what it refers to (single model or a collection) depending on the type of relationship.

 SJORM's relationship system is built for two very specific relationship types:
 - One-to-many &rarr; The model refers to a collection of related models where the foreign key is stored in the target table